libretro/docs/docs/guides/arcade-getting-started.md

 #### MAME (current)
 * is usually the slowest core and the one that consumes the most memory
+* has a few dynamic recompilers for emulating more demanding systems, which can dramatically increase performance emulating those systems on supported cpus (x86_32, x86_64, and arm64 since 0.274)
 * is usually the most accurate
 * uses the latest known good romsets
 * has the widest range of emulated machines